-Common law set 9 Gough Square is a great place to start your career if you want to experience a breadth of memorable cases.
+Common law set 9 Gough Chambers is a great place to start your career if you want to experience a breadth of memorable cases.
 Clinical negligence, professional disciplinary and personal injury make up the majority of instructions at the chambers.
 Tenants often act in hearings before regulatory bodies such as the HCPC or employment tribunals.

 In clinical negligence, a barrister is acting on the PIP defective breast impact litigation.
 Another member of chambers recently settled a ‘cauda equina’ claim for £2.25 million after the claimant suffered a spinal disc prolapse.

 There is also a small but nonetheless fascinating criminal practice.
 Tom Little QC successfully prosecuted a former Uruguayan diplomat for killing his neighbour.
 In another case, experienced junior Claire Harden-Frost prosecuted a man for operating a cannabis factory.
 This case was notable as it was the first time the police seized a cryptocurrency wallet, containing £1.2 million in the form of Bitcoin.

-Family law is a fast-growing practice at 9 Gough Square, and incoming rookies can look forward to attending the Court of Protection or the High Court on care proceedings.
+Family law is a fast-growing practice at 9 Gough Chambers, and incoming rookies can look forward to attending the Court of Protection or the High Court on care proceedings.

 Culture is a strong point.
-As one respondent to the Legal Cheek Junior Barrister Survey put it: “The support in chambers is one of the most attractive things about 9 Gough Square.”
+As one respondent to the Legal Cheek Junior Barrister Survey put it: “The support in chambers is one of the most attractive things about 9 Gough Chambers.”
 Incoming rookies are “given the mobile number of an overwhelming number of members and encouraged to call whenever” help is needed.
 This respondent also tells us they did “regularly” use this resource.

 Beyond this, “there are always juniors around chambers who are keen to go for a pint” and “this is great for a pupil because that is where you can learn a lot of tips and shortcuts on how to do the job”.

 Pupils spend four months with three different supervisors across the year.
 The second six sees pupils gain considerable advocacy experience, acting in both the County Court and the Magistrates’ Court.
 Although, it’s worth noting chambers isn’t currently recruiting.